 David Hood is a bassist from Muscle Shoals, Alabama.
 Hood started his career playing with the Mystics and as a backup musician at FAME Studios.
-He went on to co-found Muscle Shoals Sound Studio, where he produced songs for Willie Nelson, Cher and others.
+He went on to co-found Muscle Shoals Sound Studio, where he produced songs for Willie Nelson, Cher and others, and was the bass player for the legendary “Swampers,” the house band at Muscle Shoals.
 He played bass on albums by Boz Scaggs, Cat Stevens, Paul Simon, Bob Seger, Bugs Bunny, Traffic, the Staple Singers, Frank Black, Odetta, John Hiatt, Etta James, John Altenburgh, Johnny & The MoTones and Percy Sledge.
 Hood appeared in 2009 on Klaus Voormann's solo album A Sideman's Journey.
 He participated in the latest Waterboys album, Modern Blues, recorded mainly in Nashville, and afterward toured with them.
 He is a member of the Alabama Music Hall of Fame.

 At Word of South he’ll participate in a panel discussion on the significance of Muscle Shoals music, and will play as part of the Donnie Fritts band the songs of the soul singer and songwriter Arthur Alexander.

 Patterson Hood is a musician and songwriter living in Portland, Oregon, a co-founder of the band Drive-By Truckers and the son of David Hood, the longtime bassist of the Muscle Shoals Rhythm Section (who is also appearing at Word of South).
+For the past three years, Patterson’s life has been dominated by the Truckers’ latest release, 2016’s “American Band.”
+The Drive-By Truckers have always been outspoken, telling a distinctly American—and Southern—story by craft, character and concept, all backed by sonic ambition and social conscience.
+“American Band” is the most explicitly political album in their extraordinary canon.
 At Word of South Patterson will be appearing on the Bitter Southerner Stage on Saturday for a panel discussion on the significance of Muscle Shoals music, and on Sunday for a solo performance.

 Jacob Jolliff is one of the country's premier contemporary mandolinists.
 In 2012, he won the National Mandolin Championship in Winfield, KS.
 A fixture of the national bluegrass community, he has shared the stage with Darol Anger, Sam Bush, Ronnie McCoury, Jerry Douglas, and David Grisman, to name a few.
 In 2014, he joined the progressive bluegrass giant, Yonder Mountain String Band.
 Jolliff's new solo project, The Jacob Jolliff Band, is a next generation bluegrass supergroup.
 The ensemble features some of the most virtuosic and innovative young pickers in the country.
 The band features his long-time partner-in-crime, Alex Hargreaves, a winner of the Grand Masters Fiddle Championship, on fiddle, Stash Wyslouch on guitar and Jeff Picker on drums.